pkorus/neural-imaging/readme.md

 Authors: [Paweł Korus](http://kt.agh.edu.pl/~korus/) and [Nasir Memon](http://isis.poly.edu/memon/), New York University

 A Python toolbox for modeling and optimization of photo acquisition and distribution channels focusing on reliable manipulation detection capabilities.
-Joint optimization can include the camera ISP (NIP), lossy photo compression (DCN), and forensic image analysis (FAN).
+Joint optimization can include the camera ISP (NIP), lossy image compression (DCN), and forensic image analysis (FAN).

 The toolbox provides a [Tensorflow](https://www.tensorflow.org/) implementation of the following generic model: